What's new in SQL Server Reporting Services (SSRS)

-Tree Map and Sunburst Charts: Enhance your reports with Tree Map and Sunburst charts, great ways to display hierarchal data.
+Tree Map and Sunburst Charts: Enhance your reports with Tree Map and Sunburst charts, great ways to display hierarchical data.
 For more information, see Tree Map and Sunburst Charts in Reporting Services.

 For more information, see Power BI Report Server Integration (Configuration Manager) and Pin Reporting Services items to Power BI Dashboards.

-PowerPoint Rendering and Export: The Microsoft PowerPoint (PPTX) format is a new SQL Server 2016 Reporting Services (SSRS) rendering extension.
+PowerPoint Rendering and Export: The Microsoft PowerPoint (PPTX) format is a new SQL Server 2016 Reporting Services or later (SSRS) rendering extension.
 You can export reports in the PPTX format from the usual applications; Report Builder, Report Designer (in SSDT), and the web portal.
-For the example the following image shows the export menu from the web portal.
+For the example, the following image shows the export menu from the web portal.

 For more information, see Export a Report Using URL Access.

 PDF Replaces ActiveX for Remote Printing: The report viewer toolbar now prints Via PDF instead of ActiveX controls.
 The new report viewer is supported by most modern browsers, including Microsoft Edge.
 No more ActiveX controls to download!
 Depending on the browser you use and the PDF viewing applications and services you've installed, Reporting Services either a print dialog box opens to print your report, or you are prompted to download a .PDF file.
 As an administrator, you can still disable client-side printing from Management Studio.

 For more information, see Enable and Disable Client-Side Printing for Reporting Services.